Westhes/Westhes.github.io/content/en/projects/project-1.md

 {{< remoteImage src=`https://i.imgur.com/RpwlNBw.jpg` style=`width:100%;`>}}
 This dataset consisted of a 5x5x5 matrix in which 3 diagonal neighboring cells were transparent, and the rest were solid.
-This allowed me to efficiently test against a variety of challenges:
+This allowed me to efficiently work on a variety of challenges:
 1. Duplicate vertices.
 2. Frontface culling.
 3. Different Block types

 Throughout the week that I had worked on this, I also tackled and implemented other challenges such as controlled randomness in the form of perlin noise and chunks.
-Which is the reason how I managed to create this already spectacular looking terrain.
+Which is how I managed to create this already spectacular looking terrain.

 {{< remoteVideo src=`https://i.imgur.com/iw4fiiW.mp4` autoplay=`false` style=`width:100%;` >}}
 {{< href url=`https://github.com/Westhes/Procedural-Terrain-Generation` text=`Github - Procedural Terrain Generation`>}}